hg8116/muzik-landing-page/README.md

 # Muzik - Next.js 14 Landing Page with Tailwind CSS

-Welcome to the repository for our Next.js 14 landing page project using Tailwind CSS.
+Welcome to the repository of the Muzik landing page project made using Next JS 14 and Tailwind CSS.

 ## Project Overview